Rappsilber-Laboratory/MetaXtract/README.md

   --ms2-peaklist-export \
   --graphical-representation
 ```

-Do not use smart quotes copied from rich-text editors in Docker commands; use
-plain shell quotes such as `"$(pwd)/data:/data:ro"`.

 Running the container with `--platform linux/amd64` on Apple Silicon uses
 emulation.
 If Mono or `pythonnet` crashes with a message such as